Bill Withers: Legacy

-Personal life and death
+Personal life

 Withers married actress Denise Nicholas in 1973 during her stint on the sitcom Room 222.
 They divorced in 1974.

 In 1976, Withers married Marcia Johnson.
 They had two children, Todd and Kori.
 Marcia eventually assumed the direct management of his publishing companies, in which his children also became involved as they became adults.

 Withers died from heart complications in a Los Angeles hospital on March 30, 2020, at age 81; his family announced his death four days later.
-He is interred in the Forest Lawn Memorial Park.